andrecorumba/nfe-prompt-gpt/README.md

 # nfe-prompt-gpt
-Scripts to parser nfe products using gpt
+Scripts to parser nfe products using gpt.